bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Continuous learning is critical in staying current with industry trends and maintaining a competitive edge.

 - **Attend industry events:** Participate in workshops, webinars, and conferences to stay updated with industry innovations.
 These events offer valuable insights and opportunities to learn from thought leaders.
-- **Enroll in online courses:** Sign up for courses on platforms like Coursera, Udemy, or LinkedIn Learning.
-These platforms offer a wide range of subjects to continually enhance your knowledge and skills.
 - **Pursue certifications:** Earn relevant certifications to validate your expertise.
 Certifications from recognized bodies can enhance your credibility and demonstrate your commitment to professional growth.

 Tips and techniques: